“They are so many, and our country is so small, where will we find room to bury them all?”

 The Continuation War (25 June 1941 – 19 September 1944)

-The Continuation War was a conflict between Finland and the Soviet Union that occurred from June 25, 1941, to September 19, 1944, during World War II.
-Following the signing of the Molotov-Ribbentrop Pact between the Soviet Union and Nazi Germany, Finland found itself in a precarious position.
+The Continuation War (Jatkosota) was a conflict between Finland and the Soviet Union that occurred from June 1941 to September 1944.
 When Germany invaded the Soviet Union in Operation Barbarossa, Finland saw an opportunity to regain the territories lost in the Winter War and launched the Continuation War against the Soviet Union.

-During the Continuation War, Finnish forces, allied with Germany, fought against the Soviet Union to reclaim lost territories and push Soviet forces back.
+During the Continuation War, Finnish forces, a co-belligerant of Germany, fought against the Soviet Union to reclaim lost territories and push Soviet forces back.
 The Finnish military, learning from the Winter War, improved its tactics and coordination with the German forces.
-The most significant battles of the Continuation War included the Siege of Leningrad and the Battle of Tali-Ihantala, among others.
+The most significant battles of the Continuation War included the capture of Petrozavodsk and the Battle of Tali-Ihantala.

-However, as the tides of World War II turned against Germany and its allies, Finland faced increasing pressure to make peace with the Soviet Union.
-The Moscow Armistice was signed on September 19, 1944, ending the Continuation War.
+As the tides of World War II turned against Germany and its allies, Finland faced increasing pressure to make peace with the Soviet Union.
+A ceasfire was declared on September 4, 1944, and the Moscow Armistice was signed on September 19, ending the Continuation War.
 Finland was forced to cede more territory to the Soviet Union and pay reparations but retained its independence.

 The Lapland War (15 September 1944 – 27 April 1945)

-The Lapland War was fought between Finland and Nazi Germany from September 1944 to April 1945.
-After Finland signed the Moscow Armistice with the Soviet Union, ending the Continuation War, the Finns were obligated to drive German forces out of Finnish territory.
-The Lapland War ensued as Finnish troops, supported by the Soviets, fought against the retreating German forces in northern Finland, particularly in the region of Lapland.
+The Lapland War (Lapinsota) was fought between Finland and Nazi Germany from September 1944 to April 1945.
+After Finland signed the Moscow Armistice with the Soviet Union, the Finns were obligated to drive German forces out of Finnish territory.
+The Lapland War ensued as Finnish troops, supported by some elements of the Soviet air force, fought against the retreating German forces in northern Finland, particularly in the region of Lapland.